eclipse-theia/theia-website/src/docs/theia_ai.md

   Your browser does not support the video tag.
 </video>

 You can add suggestions to a chat session by accessing the chat model API, e.g. from within an agent implementation.
-The suggestions can text augmented with different types of actions:
+The suggestions can be text augmented with different types of actions:

 1. **Command-based suggestions**: Trigger Theia commands when clicked
 2. **Callback-based suggestions**: Execute custom code (a call back) when clicked